WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 # Summary

-Windows 2008 R2, for Citrix/RDS workloads will be impacted quite highly. Â The impact that I&#8217;ve been able to measure appears to be focused on registry-related activities. Â Applications that store their settings/values/preferences in registry hives, whether they be the SOFTWARE/SYSTEM/HKCU hive will feel a performance impact. Â Logon actions on RDS servers would be particularly impacted because group policies are largely registry related items, thus logon times will increase as it takes longer to process reads and writes. Â CPU utilization is higher on both the Windows VM-level and the hypervisor level, Â <span style="text-decoration: underline;"><strong>up to 40%.</strong></span> Â The impact of speed on the applications and other functions is notable although more difficult to measure. Â I was able to measure a ~400% degradation in performance for CPU processing for Group Policy Preferences, but perception is a real thing, so going from 100ms to 400ms may not be noticed.Â However, on applications that measure response time, it was found we had a performance impact of <span style="text-decoration: underline;"><strong>165%</strong></span>.Â What took 1000ms now takes 1650ms.
+Windows 2008 R2, for Citrix/RDS workloads will be impacted quite highly. Â The impact that I've been able to measure appears to be focused on registry-related activities. Â Applications that store their settings/values/preferences in registry hives, whether they be the SOFTWARE/SYSTEM/HKCU hive will feel a performance impact. Â Logon actions on RDS servers would be particularly impacted because group policies are largely registry related items, thus logon times will increase as it takes longer to process reads and writes. Â CPU utilization is higher on both the Windows VM-level and the hypervisor level, Â <span style="text-decoration: underline;"><strong>up to 40%.</strong></span> Â The impact of speed on the applications and other functions is notable although more difficult to measure. Â I was able to measure a ~400% degradation in performance for CPU processing for Group Policy Preferences, but perception is a real thing, so going from 100ms to 400ms may not be noticed.Â However, on applications that measure response time, it was found we had a performance impact of <span style="text-decoration: underline;"><strong>165%</strong></span>.Â What took 1000ms now takes 1650ms.

 At the time of this writing, I was only able to quantify the _**performance**_ impact between two of the different hosts.Â The Intel Xeon E5-2660 v4 and Intel Xeon E5-2680.